URJCMakerGroup/MakerWorkbench_Documentation/README.md

 ---
   ### Stable version
-  The stable version is in the file [Mechatronic.zip](https://github.com/davidmubernal/Mechatronic/blob/master/Mechatronic.zip).
-This version run in FreeCAD 0.19
+  You can install the stable version on FreeCAD with the Addon Manager using the link [https://github.com/davidmubernal/Mechatronic](https://github.com/davidmubernal/Mechatronic) or downloading the [Mechatronic.zip](https://github.com/davidmubernal/Mechatronic/blob/master/Mechatronic) (not the repository in zip).
+This run in FreeCAD 0.19.

+---
+  ### YouTube videos
+  There is some videos in [YouTube](https://www.youtube.com/playlist?list=PLJAGaIjAPiFIkdTY4OOOegZvmtumLL3OK) where you can see the workbench running

 ---
   ### How it works